UniMath/agda-unimath/src/linear-algebra/tuples-on-euclidean-domains.lagda.md

   zero-tuple-Euclidean-Domain = constant-tuple (zero-Euclidean-Domain R)
 ```

-### Pointwise addition of tuples on a euclidean domain
+### Pointwise addition of tuples on a Euclidean domain

 ```agda
 module _